 What you are about to read are methods and strategies to dramatically reduce your risk of not only breast cancer but most cancers in general.
-This information has been gleaned from many sources, but three I should mention are Life Extension Foundation, Natural Strategies for Cancer Patients by Russell Blalock, MD and Dr. Christine Horner’s book Waking the Warrior Goddess.
-I can’t recommend her book highly enough.
-It’s a must read for all women.
+This information has been gleaned from many sources, by far the most important book I’ve read on cancer is Tripping Over The Truth by Travis Christofferson, I can’t recommend it highly enough.
+Three other sources I should mention are Life Extension Foundation, Natural Strategies for Cancer Patients by Russell Blalock, MD and Dr. Christine Horner’s book Waking the Warrior Goddess.

 Recent studies have identified a superstar of breast cancer prevention – vitamin D.

 Women with higher levels of vitamin D have a reduced cancer risk of 50% or more for most cancers including breast.
 Vitamin D protects against cancer by helping the body regain control over genes that regulate cellular proliferation, differentiation, and apoptosis (death of defective cells).
-These three types of processes: proliferation, differentiation, and apoptosis are key factors in the development of cancer.
-Without a sufficient level of vitamin D the expression of the genes that regulate these processes become defective and cancer can develop.
+These three types of processes: proliferation, differentiation, and apoptosis are key factors in cancer.
+Without a sufficient level of vitamin D the expression of the genes that regulate these processes become defective.

 Numerous studies have demonstrated the effectiveness of vitamin D.